 Phantasm Deep Dark Thoughts

 I hate to admit it, but I have only just become a fan of the “Phantasm” series.
 I remember as a kid that the movie just didn’t sit right with me.
 This was probably due to the fact that my house was originally the town morgue and my bedroom was where they stored all the dead bodies before embalming them.
 Guess the whole storyline kinda creeped me out and I never took the time to watch the movie completely.
+Below, in this article, you can find the details of Phantasm Movie 1977 Horror Film Details and also get the Phantasm movie cast & crew details.

 I would see it in bits and pieces and it never really made any sense to me.
 But lucky, I have always been open to suggestions.
 And after receiving tons of email about when I would be adding “Phantasm” to The Vault, and actually meeting and partying with the guys (Angus, Reggie, Bill, Michael, Don), I decided to give it another chance.
 And boy!
 I am glad I did.